Best Marketing Automation Tools for Small Business (2026): Stop Wasting Money on the Wrong Stack

 What to Look for in a Marketing Automation Tool

-Before choosing a platform, it is important to focus on what actually matters for your business.
+Before choosing a platform, focus on what actually matters for your business stage.
 Many tools promote advanced features, but not all of them are necessary at your current stage.

 Ease of use is one of the most important factors.
 If a tool is difficult to understand or requires extensive setup, it can slow you down instead of helping you grow.